 - One of the biggest perks working from home is the flexible hours and not having to commute.
 You’ll have more personal time, more control over your earnings and also save on gas.

 - Although it’s an added bonus, no experience is necessary as long as you are willing to take up training and learn as much as you can.
 Eventually, you’ll get used to dealing with the customers on the phone.

 - There is a lot of supportive networks (mostly Facebook groups) in the IBO community that you’re signed under.
 These people are experienced and can help to resolve problems that you may face at work.

 - Some IBOs provide special vouchers and military discounts (up to 50% for the first client course) that can help to reduce training costs and other expenses.
 And some even offer free background checks.

-- Although the program is opened for US residents, Arise currently do not accept applicants from certain states like California, Connecticut, Maryland, Massachusetts, New York, Oregon and Wisconsin. .
+- Although the program is opened for US residents, Arise currently does not accept applicants from certain states like California, Connecticut, Maryland, Massachusetts, New York, Oregon, and Wisconsin.

 - When there’s work flexibility, it doesn’t mean that you can go on a long holiday or work whenever you like.
 You need to plan and organize your time because any inactivity without notification to the IBO can result in your account being terminated.

 - The initial investment is estimated to be about $250 to $500 and for some people, this could be a big upfront cost.
 Plus, you’d only get to work after completing a certification so there’s a bit of a waiting period before you can actually make any money through the system.